krausoft/comment-parser-builder/README.md

 - custom tags, from strings ('/\*', '\*/', '//', ...)
 - leading and trailing space tolerant
 - opening, closing and section tags (ini files section, for example)
-- extract other text from the tag line
+- extract text from the tag

 ## Examples